vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/ec2_close_port_21/README.md

 ### Prerequisites

-The provided AWS credential must have access to `ec2:DescribeInstances` and `ec2:RevokeSecurityGroupIngress`.
+The provided AWS credential must have access to `ec2:DescribeInstances`, `ec2:RevokeSecurityGroupIngress`, `ec2:DescribeSecurityGroupRules`.

 You may find the latest example policy file [here](minimum_policy.json)